30 Actionable Digital Marketing Strategies for Lawyers & Law Firms

 Since Google likes to make money you can always shortcut the local SEO and pay per click.

-Google now shows ads in the 3 pack and local finder through their pay per click model.
+Google now shows ads in the local pack and local finder through their pay per click model.
 This means you will pay per each click unlike Local Services ads where you pay per lead.

 I recommend this approach if the cost per clicks are good for your industry and if you already have strong reviews.
 If you have no reviews or bad reviews you may be paying for no conversions.

 Local Services Ads are the new kid on the block.
 Local Services Ads are a Google Pay Per lead model where you show up above the traditional paid search results.
 While these are new for personal injury attorneys, they have been around in other industries for some time.
 We recommend our clients take advantage of LSA’s if they have the budget to do so.

 It seems that Apple maps still pulls data from Yelp.com, but if you’re not listed in Apple Maps you’re missing a huge opportunity.
 Did you know that Apple Maps now gets over 5 billion requests a week?

 If you think about the power of that and Siri it’s a no brainer that you should be listed here and own your listing.

 To sign up simply visit mapsconnect.apple.com and sign in with your Apple ID.
 From here you can create or claim your listing.
 Make sure you fill it out 100%.

 Organic Search Engine Optimization Strategies For Your Law Firm

 Organic SEO is still the primary traffic driver for law firms and the best source of new business for our clients.
 As an attorney SEO agency this is our personal bread and butter.